Robin Olsen: Malmö FF

-In 2011, Olsen re-joined Malmö FF.
+In 2011, Olsen re-joined Malmö FF, having been handpicked to the club by legendary goalkeeper and then goalkeeping coach Jonnie Fedel.
 He made his Allsvenskan debut on 1 October 2012 in an away fixture against Syrianska FC, when first choice goalkeeper Johan Dahlin was suspended, and kept a clean sheet as the match ended 2–0 in Malmö's favour.
 In the match on 5 April 2013 against Åtvidabergs FF Dahlin had to be substituted at half time for an injury and Olsen once again took his place.
 Olsen then managed to hold a clean sheet in the remaining part of the match as well as a further three matches before conceding a goal in stoppage time in his fourth match of the season in the away fixture against IFK Göteborg.
 Olsen kept Dahlin out of the starting eleven for some further matches before he was given the place on the bench once again.
 In total Olsen played 10 matches for Malmö FF during the league title winning 2013 season.

 Prior to the start of the 2014 season the club sold Johan Dahlin, making Olsen the first choice goalkeeper.
-In the 2014 season, Olsen made 29 out of 30 league appearances and was a vital piece of the team that defended the clubs league title and qualified for the group stage of the 2014–15 UEFA Champions League.
+In the 2014 season, Olsen made 29 out of 30 league appearances and was a vital piece of the team that defended the club's league title and qualified for the group stage of the 2014–15 UEFA Champions League, as the first Swedish team in 15 years to do so.
 For his performances in the league Olsen was awarded Allsvenskan goalkeeper of the year.
 He was also nominated for Swedish goalkeeper of the year at Fotbollsgalan.

 PAOK

-Olsen signed a four-year contract with Greek team PAOK F.C. on 1 July 2015, with a transfer fee of nearly €650,000 being paid to Malmö.
+Olsen signed a four-year contract with Greek club PAOK on 1 July 2015, with a transfer fee of nearly €650,000 being paid to Malmö.